toml-lang/toml/README.md

 \xXX - byte            (0x00-0xFF)
 ```

-Of special note is the arbitrary byte syntax `\xXX\ where each `X` is a hex
+Of special note is the arbitrary byte syntax `\xXX` where each `X` is a hex
-digit [0-9A-F].
+digit `[0-9a-fA-F]`.
 This is useful for expressing non-UTF8 encoded strings.

 ```toml
 name      = "Jos\x82"             # "José" in latin1 encoding.